maskdotdev/sombra/docs/contributing.md

 ## Workflow Expectations

 - Run `cargo fmt` and `cargo test` before opening a change.
+- Use conventional commit format with appropriate scope (`core`, `js`, `py`)
 - Keep commits focused: one logical change per commit with a clear message.
-- Document user-visible changes in `plan.md` or a dedicated doc under `docs/` when appropriate.
+- Document user-visible changes in the appropriate changelog via conventional commits.